martynling/vue-filter-control/README.md

 ## Props

 - `columns` is an array of columns that can be used to filter data.
 See columns format below.
 - `active-filters` is an array that defines the current active filter.
-Any changes to the filter within the filter control will sync to the bound data.
-See data-filters format below.
+See FilterChanged event below for how changes to active-filters are passed back.

 ### columns object format